-2.4.2 Preparation by worker/claimant
+2.4.2 Preparation by Claimant/Worker

-The worker/claimant must undertake the following measures in preparation for a video-conference assessment:
+The claimant/worker must undertake the following measures in preparation for a video-conference assessment:

 - Be in a quiet room, where the door can be closed.
-This will ensure that no children, pets or others will interrupt the assessment. - Not take any incoming calls or text messages during the assessment and should inform family and friends not to contact them during the appointment. - All other telephones should be disconnected or turned off. - Before commencing the assessment, they must inform any other persons in the premises that they must not interrupt the consultation or enter the room for any other purpose unless it is an emergency. - The room lighting must be adequate, and the light source should face the worker/claimant. - The mobile phone (or other device) should be placed on a stable surface and not held.
-Movement requires more bandwidth and reduces both video and audio quality. - The worker/claimant should sit in front of the camera and the camera should be situated close to their eyeline, so that the Medical Assessor will be making eye contact. - The device should be plugged into an AC adapter (power point).
+This will ensure that no children, pets or others will interrupt the assessment. - Not take any incoming calls or text messages during the assessment and should inform family and friends not to contact them during the appointment. - All other telephones should be disconnected or turned off. - Before commencing the assessment, they must inform any other persons in the premises that they must not interrupt the consultation or enter the room for any other purpose unless it is an emergency. - The room lighting must be adequate, and the light source should face the claimant/worker. - The mobile phone (or other device) should be placed on a stable surface and not held.
+Movement requires more bandwidth and reduces both video and audio quality. - The claimant/worker should sit in front of the camera and the camera should be situated close to their eyeline, to allow the Medical Assessor to make eye contact. - The device should be plugged into an AC adapter (power point).
 Battery operation should be avoided as video-conferencing equipment can quickly deplete batteries.
-This is particularly relevant in psychiatric interviews, which can extend over 1.5 2 hours. - The worker/claimant should ensure the camera and microphone are switched on and working 24 hours prior to the video consultation. - Where possible, the worker/claimant should practise video-conferencing with another person beforehand to familiarise themselves with the process. - The worker/claimant should be appropriately dressed as if going to see the doctor in person and should wear loose-fitting clothing.
-It is not acceptable to wear pyjamas or unsuitable attire.
+This is particularly relevant in psychiatric interviews, which can extend over 1.5 2 hours. - The claimant/worker should ensure the camera and microphone are switched on and working 24 hours prior to the video consultation. - Where possible, the claimant/worker should practise video-conferencing with another person beforehand, to familiarise themselves with the process. - The claimant/worker should be appropriately dressed as if going to see the doctor in person and should wear loose-fitting clothing.
+It is not acceptable to wear pajamas or unsuitable attire.